sunnyfloyd/master-notes/python/python.md

 ### Asynchronous Programming

+- [Article and decision trees](https://superfastpython.com/python-concurrency-choose-api/) to help you decide which asynchronous API to use in which scenario.

 #### Multithreading

 - Python processes can only run a single thread at the same time.
 This is because for each Python process only one GIL (Global Interpreter Lock), which is a key resource, is created.
 Running thread must acquire that resource so it is not possible to run multiple threads on a single Python process.
 Multithreading in Python is therefore useful only for **reducing waiting time** or, to be more specific, for **I/O bottleneck**.
 If all the threads are actually using computational power then multithreading will only slow down the entire process due to the overhead involved with switching between threads.